 Facilities and Reservations

 The facility is only available for University of Tennessee sponsored events.
 Space cannot be reserved more than 60 days in advance.
 The building is open 8:00 am to 5:00 pm, Monday through Friday.
 For parking, please refer to UTK Parking.
-If you are University group, please use the 25Live system to request space at the Center.
+If you are University group, please use the 25Live system to request space at the School.
 Requests cannot be accepted by phone.

 If you have specific questions regarding the facilities or making a space reservation, please contact Elizabeth Woody, Events Coordinator, at firstname.lastname@example.org.